LithiumHydroxide/Wira-AI/replit.md

 ## Overview

-KenyaAI Jobs is a modern full-stack web application designed to empower Kenyan professionals with AI-powered career tools.
+Wira AI Jobs is a modern full-stack web application designed to empower Kenyan professionals with AI-powered career tools.
 The platform provides services including resume optimization, job matching, interview coaching, and application tracking.
 Built with a React frontend and Express.js backend, the application utilizes modern web technologies to deliver a seamless user experience.

 ## System Architecture